Italian Marinated Chicken

 These days I use my own Easy Homemade Italian Dressing.
 It contains no sugar or junk of any kind.
 (Those sneaky salad dressing makers are not scared to throw in a crazy sounding ingredient.)
-My dressing is completely Whole30 compliant, gluten free, and dairy free.
+My dressing is completely Whole30 compliant, gluten free, dairy free, and sugar free.
 I can personally attest that it’s also dang tasty on a salad or as a marinade.

 From there it’s up to you how you want to prepare it.
-It’s awesome on the grill or in a saute pan on the stove with a little olive oil.
-Give it a try and let me know what you think!
+It’s delicious on the grill or in a sauté pan on the stove with a little olive oil.
+I’ve provided instructions for both methods in the recipe card below.

 Italian Marinated Chicken

-- 6 chicken breasts trimmed
+- 6 chicken breasts, trimmed